 Losing 1-2 lbs a week adds up quickly, in just one month you could see a healthy weight loss of 4-8 lbs.
 In 3 months a 12-24 lbs!
 Healthy habits take time to stick.
 Long-term success takes patience and discipline.

-I have 2 other options that are available to purchase if you’d prefer a different template.
+I’ve created 3 free weight loss templates that you can print and use today.
 Each template will help you in a different way.
 Scroll down to see all of the options.

 These free monthly trackers are great to track anything you find helpful.